aiidateam/qe-tools/docs/design/outputs.md

 ## Extending to other tools

 Another goal is to be able to convert the outputs into formats of well-known packages in the community (AiiDA, ASE, pymatgen, ...).
-Some thoughts here:
+Some goals here:

-- We want to be able to specify tool-agnostic defaults and then override them
+- We want to be able to specify tool-agnostic defaults and then override them.
-- Again: we want all the parser logic of one output to be as isolated as possible.
+- Again: we want all the parser logic of one output to be as localized as possible.
+- All tools should be optional dependencies defined as extras.

 For this we need several steps:

-1. Extraction from the (complicated) QE XML.
+1. Extraction from the (complicated) `raw_outputs`.
 2. Conversion into the right units (bonus: ability to add units with `pint`).
 3. Conversion into the object corresponding to the output in each tool.